Vardoge/synq-getting-started/README.md

 ### How we schedule work

+* Epics are created and scheduled during each Milestone Kick off meeting
+ * This should be used to group key functionality we want to implement
+ * An owner will be assigned to an epic and it will be up to the owner to create the appropriate individual issues.
-* Issues are all self scheduled.
+* Issues are self scheduled.
 Use the "Selected for dev" and "In progress" zenhub pipelines to manage your own workload
-* Epics are created and scheduled during each Milestone Kick off meeting
+ * Issues associated with Epics usually are higher priority
+ * Issues to remediate outage problems should have higher priority (even overriding Epic work depending on severity)
+* Issues can be created by anyone at the company

 ### How we communicate